Monash-FIT3170/Onboarder/USERGUIDE.md

 - Assign one or more team leads to each opening.
 - Open a recruitment round (this means its openings will show on the main page for people to apply to)
 - After enough applications are submitted, and interviews are being scheduled, close round.
 - After interviews are complete, and some recruits have been hired, archive round.

-#### Team Lead
+#### Team Lead Example

 - Be invited to a team as a team lead
 - Be assigned to one or more openings
 - Log into application